15 Most Affordable States for Private Pay Home Care in 2026

 Tennessee average hourly rate

 Private pay home care rates in Tennessee average approximately $15.32 per hour.
-You can expect rates to vary considerably statewide, ranging from $12.21 to $19.22 hourly.
+Rates vary considerably statewide, ranging from $12.21 to $19.22 hourly.
 Some agencies charge $14.65 per hour, while Nashville rates reach $16.52 and Knoxville averages $16.41.
 Home health aides typically earn between $12.07 and $15.38 hourly, which helps keep service costs reasonable.

 Tennessee cost compared to national average